 - 3 tbsp. coconut or olive oil

 - Preheat the oven to 350 degrees Fahrenheit.
 Spray a 10" bundt pan and set aside.

 - Combine flour, baking powder, baking soda, and salt in a small bowl.

 - In a stand-up mixer, using the paddle attachment, beat together the vegan butter and sugar until light and fluffy.
 Add orange zest, orange extract, and vegan sour cream and beat until combined, scraping down the sides of the bowl as necessary.

-- Combine oil and orange juice.
+Combine oil and orange juice.
 Alternating wet and dry ingredients, add flour mixture and oil to the batter in three batches until just mixed.
+Fold in cranberries.

 - Transfer into prepared bundt (or loaf) pan(s) and bake for 50-60 minutes, until a knife inserted in the middle comes out clean.

 - Let cake cool in the pan for 20 minutes then flip onto a cooling rack to cool completely.

 - To make Orange Glaze, whisk together powdered sugar and orange juice until it reaches a thick but pourable consistency.
 Top cake just before serving.